Table of Contents

 • The size of the Dualtron X2 makes it less portable than other, smaller scooters.

-The Dualtron X2 is a beast of an electric scooter.
+The Dualtron X2 is a tank of an electric scooter.
 There’s no other word for it.
 It comes factory-fitted with a best-in-class 72V 42Ah main battery that powers two 4150W motors.
 Together, they deliver a staggering 8300W of combined power.

 Thankfully, the rest of the scooter can cope with the high speeds.
 The manufacturer hasn’t skimped on the specifications.
 The touch-sensitive brakes, oversized tyres, and additional steering damper, provide impressive levels of stability across all road conditions.